Get a free, no obligation personal loan quote with rates as low as 9.99%

 Home Buyers’ Plan (HBP)

-The Home Buyers’ Plan (HBP) allows you to withdraw up to $35,000 from your RRSP account, tax-free, that you can use toward the purchase of a home.
+The Home Buyers’ Plan (HBP) allows you to withdraw up to $60,000 from your RRSP account, tax-free, to purchase a home.
 You’ll need to repay this amount within 15 years.
-Repayments start in the second year after the funds are withdrawn.
+Repayments start in the fifth year after the funds are withdrawn.

 Keep in mind that the HBP is for those considered first-time buyers.
-You’re considered a first-time buyer if you did not occupy a home that you or your spouse owned in the four-year period.
-This period starts on January 1st of the fourth year prior to the year you withdraw money from your RRSP and ends 31 days before the date the funds are withdrawn.
+You’re considered a first-time buyer if you did not occupy a home that you or your spouse owned in the last four years.
+This period starts on January 1st of the fourth year before the year you withdraw money from your RRSP and ends 31 days before the date the funds are withdrawn.

 Buying A House After A Divorce FAQs